fmarlats/picto-builder/README.md

 npm run dev
 ```

 By default this starts Vite on `http://localhost:5174` (as configured in `vite.config.ts`).
-Open that URL in your browser to use the app.

 ### 3.4 Build for production

-To create an optimized production build:
+To create a production build:

 ```bash
 npm run build